Mike Johnson Makes An Appearance In Steamy New Music Video

 Mike Johnson might not have found love on national television, but he’s had no shortage of opportunities since his appearance on Hannah Brown’s past season of The Bachelorette.
-The military veteran was a fan favorite on Brown’s season who made a deep connection with the southern belle but was unfortunately later sent home brokenhearted.
+The military veteran was a fan favorite on Brown’s season who made a deep connection with the southern belle, but was unfortunately later sent home brokenhearted.

 Even though the process didn’t end triumphantly for him that time, America has hardly forgotten about him.
 Most recently he appeared in Bailey Bryan’s new music video, according to People.

-Bryan, a Nashville based singer and songwriter, recently released her new song “Where We Started”.
+Bryan, a Nashville-based singer and songwriter, recently released her new song “Where We Started.”
 She enlisted Johnson to star as her love interest for the music video.
 The music video was released on October 10.
 It features a vintage style of filming and lots of steamy shots of Johnson and Bryan enjoying each other’s company.

 While Bryan is only 21-years-old and Johnson is 31-years-old, the pair appeared to have great chemistry on set.
 The music video shows the ups and downs of a relationship, including both sweet moments and the more challenging moments.